ietf-wg-masque/draft-ietf-masque-quic-proxy/draft-pauly-connect-quic.md

 Multiple pairs of Connection IDs and sockets can map to the same server-facing socket.

 This mapping guarantees that any QUIC packet containing the Server Connection ID sent from the client to the proxy in forwarded mode can be sent to the correct target.
+Thus, a proxy that does not allow forwarded mode does not need to maintain this mapping.

 ## Client Connection ID Mappings